jamespankhurst/letcomm/README.md

 LETCOMM

-Not bought the domain but will display progress at;
+Not bought the domain yet but will display progress at;

 https://jamespankhurst.co.uk/letcomm